PCSX2/pcsx2-net-www/docs/post/cli.md

   -testconfig: Initializes configuration and checks version, then exits.
   -setupwizard: Forces initial setup wizard to run.
   -debugger: Open debugger and break on entry point.
+  -raintegration: Use RAIntegration instead of built-in achievement support.
   --: Signals that no more arguments will follow and the remaining
     parameters make up the filename.
 Use when the filename contains spaces or starts with a dash.